Comandante Ferraz Antarctic Station

 What thermal bridging is and why it matters

 Thermal bridging typically occurs where structural steel beams or cast concrete penetrate an insulated building envelope.
-These penetrations conduct heat from interior support structures through the envelope, dissipating it into the exterior environment with three deleterious effects: 1) Energy waste, 2) Cold interior walls and floors reducing occupant comfort and 3) Chilled interior surfaces adjacent to penetrations forming condensation, potentially causing mold growth and rusting of structural steel.
+These penetrations conduct heat from interior support structures through the envelope, dissipating it into the exterior environment with three deleterious effects: 1) Energy waste, 2) Cold interior walls and floors reducing occupant comfort and 3) Chilled interior surfaces adjacent to penetrations forming condensation, potentially causing mold growth.
 Though problematic in any environment, thermal bridging consequences can prove particularly severe in Antarctica due to extreme interior-exterior temperature differentials and the difficulty of remediating such problems in a harsh and isolated location.

-Utilized are Isokorb® Type S22 STBs, which are load-bearing thermal insulation elements for steel structures that accommodates axial and shear forces.
+Utilized are Isokorb® load-bearing thermal insulation elements for steel structures that accommodates axial and shear forces.
 It consists of an 80 mm (3.125 in.) thick block of Neopor® insulation foam held with high-strength bolted stainless steel rods between two end plates.

 Construction in the most difficult location